 How do I access my Panther Degree Audit (PDA)?

 The Panther Degree Audit (PDA) can be accessed on my.fiu.edu under the ‘Academics’ drop down menu.

 A Second Major is not always available.
 Some majors will require a second degree, instead.
-For a Second Major you must complete all the degree requirements for both majors.
+For a Second Major, you must complete all the degree requirements for both majors.
 The difference is that the minimum number of credits to earn the two majors is the same as the number of credits for the first major.
 If the first major requires 120 credits, then you will need at least 120 to earn both majors.
 If the first major requires 128 credits, then you will need at least 128 credits to earn both majors.
-You will only receive one degree and diploma.
-Both majors will be listed on the diploma.

 You may earn a Dual Degree or a Second Major in IT or CS.

-If you want the Second Major option, then declare your other major first, then see a SCIS adviser to declare the Second Major.
+If you want the Second Major option, then declare your other major first, then see a Knight Foundation School of Computing and Information Sciences adviser to declare the Second Major.

 If you want the Dual Degree option, then declare one degree first, then see the other degree program adviser to declare the second degree.